-Masters of Arts in TESOL at the University of Southern California by Robert A. Filback and Christian W. Chun seeking an initial or advanced degree in the field.
+Masters of Arts in TESOL at the University of Southern California by Robert A. Filback and Christian W. Chun

 The Masters of Arts in TESOL is part of the MAT program at the University of Southern California (USC).
 The online MAT program, launched in 2009, has its own profile, MAT@USC.
 The online MA-TESOL is also offered on-campus, both using the same curriculum, cohort structure, and faculty as the ftf version.
 It was first offered in 2010 after an external review of the existing two degree programs.